knowit/snappysense/aws-iot-backend/DESIGN.md

-Likely, some container running on an EC2 instance, a relational DB and a relational data model make for a better solution if we ever get to the point where we have some real volume of devices and readings, and/or we get the UI people to develop proper UIs and backend support for them.
+Likely, some container running on an EC2 instance, a relational DB and a relational data model make for a better solution if we ever get to the point where we have some real volume of devices and observations, and/or we get the UI people to develop proper UIs and backend support for them.

 ## Dashboards and UIs

 TBD - this is a sketch, it's not the current focus.

-There must exist various kinds of triggers or alerts: for readings that indicate a very bad environment; for devices that stop communicating.
+There must exist various kinds of triggers or alerts: for observations that indicate a very bad environment; for devices that stop communicating.

 There must exist some interface that allows for devices, classes, factors, and locations to